 However, two components that are critical but often overlooked are the spring centre bolts and u-bolts.
 This article will consider what service mechanics look at during servicing.

 Spring Center Bolt Inspections

-A spring centre bolt plays a critical role in keeping a caravan roadworthy, ready for your next trip.
+A spring centre bolt is critical in keeping a caravan roadworthy and ready for your next trip.

 Caravan service mechanics know all the key points to inspect for signs of wear and tear.
 For example, the first port of call is weld inspection.
 Your mechanic knows where weld fractures start and what to look for.

 Similarly, they know wear indications to look for in your spring pack.